viquta/habit_replacer_tracker/README.md

    ```powershell
    python backend_and_DB_setup/mssql-express/scripts/setup_db.py
    ```
+   The setub_db will create the tables and user in the database
 6. **Launch**: `python CLI_simple.py`

 For detailed instructions, see the [Installation](#installation) section below.

-## 🌟 Project Philosophy (NOT ESSENTIAL FOR COURSE CRITERIA SO I TOOK AWAY THIS FOR NOW)
+## 🌟 Project Philosophy

-**"Assume the user is performing the habit unless they log that they have not performed the routine."**

-For now: a basic habit tracker
+**Traditional Habit Tracking**: Users actively log when they complete habits.
+This version follows a standard approach where you mark habits as complete when you do them.

+*Note: Future versions may implement optimistic tracking where completion is assumed unless you log a miss.*

 ## Table of Contents